kshitijk4poor/devops-cook/DESIGN.md

 - Maintainability
 - Extensibility

 While there are some gaps, they are well-understood and can be addressed as needed.
 The core functionality provides robust observability capabilities suitable for most API deployments.

+## Documentation Links

+- **Architecture Diagrams**: Available in this document using Mermaid.js
+- **ER Diagram**: Available in the Data Model section using Mermaid.js
+- **Explanation Document**: This markdown file serves as the comprehensive documentation
+- **Source Code**: Available in the repository